AdrianKlessa/Planets/README.md

 ## A simple planets/space simulation (game?).

 Attempted to add an AI that tries to get as close as possible to Mars.
+The agent is a small neural network made with Keras.

+As of 2022.12.1 the AI scoring function was based on the distance from target, with score=1 for distance of 0 meters and decreasing from there.
+Fully random play resulted in average score of -0.3, the current version of the AI averages at around 0.5.

 ## Things I learned: